liam-mackie/stackline-swift/README.md

 - **macOS**: 13.0+ (Ventura or later) - tested on `15.5 (24F74)`.
 - **Yabai**: Any recent version - tested with `yabai-v7.1.15`
 - **Architecture**: Intel x86_64 or Apple Silicon (universal binary support)

-## License

-This project is licensed under the Apache 2 License.
-See the LICENSE file for details.

 ## Acknowledgments